DrFelixWei/SkinDiseaseClassifier-model/README.md

 ## Project Description
 This project focuses on training and evaluating a skin disease classification model using a transfer learning approach with the VGG19 architecture.
+The model was trained using images from the Dermnet Dataset and the Oily, Dry and Normal Skin Types Dataset from Kaggle.

-The model classifies skin images into five categories based on data from the DermNet dataset.
+The model classifies skin images into six possible classes:
+1. Normal*
+2. Acne/Rosacea
+3. Eczema
+4. Atopic Dermatitis
+5. Psoriasis
+6. Tinea
+7. Melanoma
+* The current model is fairly weak at classifying normal skin due to a less robust dataset of images.

 ## Contributors
 - Felix Wei